Adithya0765/Gesture-Controled-Cursor-Tracker/README.md

-# 🖐️ Gesture Controlled Mouse & Navigation Using Python + MediaPipe
+# 🖐️ Gesture Controlled Mouse & Navigation Using Python + MediaPipe(only works upto Python 3.11.x)

 ## Control your entire computer using hand gestures in front of your webcam — no special hardware required!